prophesee-ai/prophesee_ros_wrapper/README.md

 Supported Prophesee EVK:
   * VGA-CD: PSEE300EVK, PEK3SVCD
-  * HVGA-EM: PSEE350EVK, PEK3SHEM

 ## Installation

+First of all, you would need to install dependencies, such as Metavision SDK:

+  * Sign up for a trial version of [Metavision SDK](https://support.prophesee.ai/portal/en/kb/articles/sdk-trial-request-form), if not done yet.

-  * First of all, you would need to install dependencies, such as Prophesee Driver SDK.
-Prophesee Driver SDK can be downloaded from our Knowledge Center.
-In case if you do not have an access to Knowledge Center yet, then please provide us a short description of your research project and request an access via this webform https://www.prophesee.ai/contact-us/
+  * Request an access to Knowledge Center, if not done yet.
+To get an access, fill the [webform](https://www.prophesee.ai/contact-us/) and provide us a short description of your research project

-    ```
-        sudo apt install prophesee-*
-    ```
+  * Install Metavision SDK following [the instructions on Knowledge Center](https://support.prophesee.ai/portal/en/kb/articles/linux-software).

+Compile GitHub code:

   * Clone the source to your catkin workspace ( [create a workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace), if needed)